alisasgithub/alisa-digital-garden/_notes/plants-writing/essay/gardens-for-creatives.md

 This is how the Plants and Roots categories were born.
 Roots provide a way for posts to exist simply as context -- they're the ideas that *inform* creative projects, as tools for processing and reflecting, but don't always *grow into* the project itself.

 This distinction is a natural way to organize content, meaning that all my Plants can be grouped together in their aesthetic forms.
 Projects like these usually sit aesthetically in the vacuum of a well-designed site with no other info, but the role of the Roots is to hammer those projects with so much context that they're no longer pretty.
-And in the world of Web 2.0 and premium mediocre, that's kinda nice.
+And in the world of Web 2.0 and [premium mediocre](https://www.ribbonfarm.com/2017/08/17/the-premium-mediocre-life-of-maya-millennial/), that's kinda nice.

 ## What's next

 I realize I've defined the system but haven't done a whole lot to stress test it too thoroughly -- I was tempted to start filling out a bunch of content so I *could* test it, but that defeats the point of slow, nurtured growth.
-To that end, this article is more of a just-installed trellis than a birds eye view of what's happening -- I've defined the structure of support that I expect my projects to thrive on, with an expectation that I might need to revise things as my needs change.
+To that end, this article is more of a freshly installed trellis than a birds eye view of what's happening -- I've defined the structure of support that I think my projects will thrive on, with an expectation that I might need to revise things as my needs change.

 Now, I'll wait and see how the creative plants grow.